 I have battled my own mind for most of the day, wanting to write about having finally been given Sloan’s toxicology results.
 I wanted to express what this feels like.
 I wanted to express how everyone thinks being told a cause of death should be “closure” and how, for us, in every way- it is not.

-It took twelve weeks for the person at the other end of my weekly phone call to the M.E.s office, to say “Yes we have results”.
-Twelve weeks for her to finally be able to say “It is documented as Sudden Infant Death”
+It took twelve weeks for the person at the other end of my weekly phone call to the medical examiners office, to say “Yes we have results”.
+Twelve weeks for her to finally be able to say “It is documented as Sudden Unexplained Infant Death”.
+SUIDS.
+She’d said it.
+I heard it.
+And yet, it helped nothing.

 I had expected her to tell me they had no results yet, like every other call I had made, so I had called while I was home alone.
 I heard those 7 words she said, and then I was underwater.
 Everything else she said was muffled, almost inaudible.
 She said something about how sorry she was for our loss.
 I couldn’t absorb anything else, so I said “Thank you” and hung up.
 I was shaking, my chest felt shallower than usual.
 My eyes stung and my knees felt weak.
 I was alone.